DavidGGonzalez/Kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-    It will all depend on the questions we need to ask out data set and based on client's needs, but I would create a pivot table showing Countries as `Rows`, this would provide a comparison by country if required to launch a campaign in different countries, and I could also add months to see, based on outcomes, how they compared through the year.
+    It will all depend on the questions we need to ask out data set and based on client's needs, but I would create a pivot table showing Countries as rows, this would provide a comparison by country if required to launch a campaign in different countries, and I could also add months to see, based on outcomes, how they compared through the year.